luddovitz/jsieparser/readme.md

-# java-sie-parser
+# jsieparser
-Java implementation of a SIE4 file reader
+Java implementation of a SIE4 file reader for accounting software files in Sweden with .se extension.

 ## Usage
 Download the latest release and drop it into your project.
 Initialize a new parser by calling the SieParser class with file as argument.